This low carb zabaglione is a version of the classic Italian dessert.

 Add egg yolks, granulated Splenda, xylitol* and Marsala wine to a bowl.
 Make sure that you do not use Marsala cooking wine as this a different product that contains a lot of sugar!
 To separate the eggs I use a little plastic egg separator that clips over the side of a small bowl.
 It really works!

-Oh and I’m not using two different sweeteners just to annoy you!
+*Oh and I’m not using two different sweeteners just to annoy you!
 The Splenda is so low in carbs it keeps the sweetness up but the carb count down, whereas the xylitol helps provide bulk to the dessert.
+If you don’t include sugar alcohols in your carb counting, then feel free to use just xylitol or similar.
+I’ve included the different carb totals in the recipe card.
+Just use whichever sweetener works best for you!

 Place the bowl over a saucepan of simmering water to make a bain marie (like a double boiler).
 Use a balloon whisk to combine the mixture then keep whisking over the low heat.